 Health and Disability Law Clinic

-These needs include planning for incapacity and/or death (creating wills, advanced directives and powers of attorney); public benefits claims (including Medicaid, Social Security, Medicare and other benefits); insurance coverage; obtaining access to mental health or rehabilitative services; and seeking justice for the mistreatment of seniors and those with disabilities in various contexts.
+These needs include public benefits claims (including Medicaid, Social Security, Medicare and other benefits); insurance coverage; obtaining access to mental health or rehabilitative services; and seeking justice for the mistreatment of seniors and those with disabilities in various contexts.

-Of the eight credits awarded for this yearlong clinic, four credits will be allocated to the fall semester and four credits to the spring semester for academic load purposes.
+Of the eight credits awarded for this yearlong clinic, four credits are allocated to the fall semester and four credits to the spring semester for academic load purposes.